1920 Cleveland Tigers (NFL) season: Game 6: vs. Akron Pros

-In week eight, the Tigers had a rematch with the Pros.
+In their second game of November, the Tigers had a rematch with the Pros.
 Playing in front of 8,000 fans, the Pros allowed their first and only points of the year from a 50-yard touchdown pass from Mark Devlin to Tuffy Conn and an extra point by Al Pierotti in the third quarter.
 Pollard had a 20-yard rushing touchdown in the second quarter and Copley made an extra point to tie the game at 7–7, making it the second tie of the season for the Tigers.